kelly-sato/kelly-sato.github.io/essays/interests.md

 Finally, I want to add more projects to my portfolio.
 Because I am relatively new to coding in comparison to many of my peers, I have pretty much zero coding projects, and the ones that I do have are as basic as basic gets.
 I'd like to change that this semester as my coding skills grow, and continue to create software well into the future, whether it be for my friends or for myself.

-Although I may have started out wanting to become a Mechanical Engineer, my biggest goal this semester is ultimately to become a Software Engineer, and to grow my understanding of what duties that entails.
+Although I may have started out wanting to become a Mechanical Engineer (heck, part of me still wants to become a Mechanical Engineer), my biggest goal this semester is ultimately to become a Software Engineer, and to grow my understanding of what duties that entails.